Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample07_Read.md

 ImageAnalysisClient client = new ImageAnalysisClient(new Uri(endpoint), new AzureKeyCredential(key));
 ```

-Here we are using enviornment variables to hold the endpoint and key for the Computer Vision Resource.
+Here we are using environment variables to hold the endpoint and key for the Computer Vision Resource.

 ### Read text from an image file

 This example demonstrates how to read text from the image file [sample.jpg](https://aka.ms/azai/vision/image-analysis-sample.jpg) using the `ImageAnalysisClient`.
-The synchronous `Read` method call returns an `ReadResult` object, which contains the read text.
+The synchronous `Analyze` method call returns an `ReadResult` object, which contains the read text.

 ```C# Snippet:ImageAnalysisReadFromFile
 using FileStream stream = new FileStream("image-analysis-sample.jpg", FileMode.Open);